 Insurance to Crowd in Equity Investors into Impact Investment Funds Supported by OPIC

 The project: Designed and placed in the insurance market novel insurance that protects impact investment fund investors from potential losses due to the Overseas Private Investment Corporation (OPIC) priority in receiving fund distributions and thereby helps make OPIC participation in such funds possible.

 Perpetual Purpose Trust

 The project: The Perpetual Purpose Trust is an alternative ownership structure designed to offer a low-cost, streamlined and perpetual form of ownership that enables a company to embed its mission into its legal DNA and allows it to include multiple stakeholder groups in its governance and profit-sharing structures.
 In the case of employee-owned businesses, the Perpetual Purpose Trust also provides an alternative to the Employee Stock Ownership Plan (ESOP) that is not governed by Employee Retirement Income Security Act (ERISA).

-The screening panel was composed of an internal prize committee that will select the finalists.
+The screening panel was composed of an internal prize committee that selected the finalists.

-The final judging panel will be composed of NYU Law representatives and industry experts who will select the Grunin Prize winner based on the submission materials, references, and a final interview.
+The final judging panel was composed of NYU Law representatives and industry experts who selected the Grunin Prize winner based on the submission materials, references, and a final interview.